-The green card (officially known as a permanent resident card) is proof of your right to live and work in the United States.
-So if your green card is ever lost or stolen, the experience can be extremely nerve racking.
+The green card, officially known as a permanent resident card, is proof of your right to live and work in the United States.
+It is probably your primary immigration identification and is essential for obtaining many services.
+If your green card is ever lost or stolen, the experience can be extremely nerve-racking.

 If Your Green Card is Lost or Stolen Inside the U.S.

 If you are inside the United States when your green card is lost or stolen, the process to replace it is simple.
 You will need to file Form I-90, Application to Replace Permanent Resident Card, as soon as possible.
-It may take more than six months to get your new card.
+It will take several months to get your new card.
 This can be problematic if you need to start a new job or travel abroad.

-If you need to travel abroad before you receive the replacement green card, you can make an appointment with your local USCIS office by calling 1-800-375-5283.
-At the appointment, request an I-551 stamp in your passport (similar to the sample image on the right).
-The stamp is temporary proof of your permanent residence.
-Generally, the temporary stamp will be valid for one year.
-Don’t have a passport?
+If you need to travel abroad before you receive the replacement green card, you can get temporary proof of your permanent resident status.
+USCIS can place an I-551 stamp in your valid, unexpired passport.
+The stamp is proof of your status.
+Don't have a passport?
 Try contacting the local consulate here in the United States to request a passport.
-For example, a Mexican national would contact the Mexican consulate in the U.S. to request a passport.)
+For example, a Mexican national would contact the Mexican consulate in the U.S. to request a passport.

 You may use the I-551 stamp for other purposes as well.
-An employee must show documentation to his/her employer to show their identity and authorization to work.
+As long as it is valid and unexpired, the stamped document is just like a green card.
+An employee must provide documentation to an employer to prove their identity and authorization to work.
 The I-551 stamp is valid proof of permanent residence for the purposes of employment.
-A foreign passport that contains a temporary I-551 stamp or temporary I-551 printed notation on a machine-readable immigrant visa (MRIV) is an acceptable “List A” document.
+A foreign passport that contains a temporary I-551 stamp or temporary I-551 printed notation on a machine-readable immigrant visa (MRIV) is an acceptable "List A" document.
 Most states also require proof of permanent residence to obtain or renew a drivers license.
-Although each state has it’s own requirements, most will accept the I-551 stamp as proof.
+Although each state has it's own requirements, most will accept the I-551 stamp as proof.

 If Your Green Card is Lost or Stolen Outside the U.S.

-If you are outside the United States when your green card is lost or stolen, you can notify the police department in the jurisdiction in which your card was stolen to obtain a police report.
-More importantly, you will need to obtain a travel document (carrier documentation) to board a transportation carrier (e.g. airline) if you are outside the United States and your green card has been lost or stolen.
-To obtain the carrier documentation (boarding foil in your passport or a transportation letter), prepare Form I-131A, Application for Travel Document (Carrier Documentation), and file it at the nearest U.S. embassy or consulate.
+U.S. Customs and Border Protection (CBP) requires transportation carriers, such as airlines, to board permanent residents only if they have valid documentation.
+If you no longer have possession of your green card, you'll need a temporary travel document (carrier documentation) to board a transportation carrier.
+If you are outside the United States when your green card is lost or stolen, start by requesting a police report in the jurisdiction in which your card was stolen.
+To obtain the carrier documentation (boarding foil in your passport or a transportation letter), prepare Form I-131A, Application for Carrier Documentation, and file it at the nearest U.S. embassy or consulate.

 Upon returning to the United States, you must also file Form I-90, Application to Replace Permanent Resident Card, to replace the missing green card.